IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 z-query --store ~/my-store.db "how do I recover from an IEC070I error"
 ```

 The query returns the most semantically relevant chunks, ranked by similarity.
-No keyword matching needed, if your runbook says "dataset allocation failure" and you search for "IEC070I error," it still finds the right answer.
+If your runbook says "dataset allocation failure" and you search for "IEC070I error," it still finds the right answer.

 All tools support `--json` output for scripting, so you can pipe results into `jq`: